 batteries.
 Charging and discharging batteries has the potential for fire, explosion, serious injury, and property damage if not performed per the instructions.
+Before use, read and follow all manufacturer's instructions, warnings, and precautions.
 In addition, Lithium Polymer (LiPo) batteries pose a SEVERE risk of fire if not properly handled per the instructions and require special care and handling procedures for long life and safe operation.
 LiPo batteries are intended only for advanced users that are educated on the risks associated with LiPo battery use.
 Traxxas does not recommend that anyone under the age of 18 use or handle LiPo battery packs without the supervision of a knowledgeable and responsible adult.
-DO NOT attempt to charge or use LiPo batterires if you do not understand these warnings.
 Dispose of used batteries according to the instructions.